NURSE TRIAGE GUIDELINES & PROTOCOLS

 In 1995, a Task Force of 23 expert-level nurses and three Physician-reviewers completed development of the first, 5-Level Triage, Age-Based, Decision-Support Guidelines for Pre-Hospital Triage.
 The process took two years.
 Please read below:

-Nurse-Designed and Developed Guidelines & Protocols
+Nurse Designed and Developed Triage Guidelines & Protocols

-Robust assessment tools and later, standardized screening checklists
+Robust assessment tools standardized screening checklists

 Telephone Triage Protocols or Guidelines Free Downloads